 Disney World has a special place for people who believe things like this.
 It’s called Fantasyland.

-Yet, in this contentious political season, millions of Americans are going there.
-They are willing to believe that somehow greedy one-percenters vacuum up most of the wealth, leaving only scraps for the rest of us.
+They believe that somehow greedy one-percenters vacuum up most of the wealth, leaving only scraps for the rest of us.

 I’ve talked about this “lump sum fallacy” before, so I won’t belabor it here.